- LBO Modeling Test Overview

 To begin filling out the cash flow statement, we will first grab net income from the income statement.

-Next, we will adjust for the non-cash addbacks, which is D&A, Amortization of Financing Fees, PIK Interest, Intangible Assets Write-Up Amortization, and PP&E Write-Up Depreciation.
+Next, we will adjust for the non-cash add-backs, which are D&A, Amortization of Financing Fees, PIK Interest, Intangible Assets Write-Up Amortization, and PP&E Write-Up Depreciation.

 Next, we will subtract the annual deferred tax liability expense of $2mm and deduct the increase in NWC to arrive at cash flow from operating activities.
 Since we have not yet put the balance sheet together, the change in NWC will be left blank.